-The TREAT-NMD Advisory Committee for Therapeutics (TACT) is a multi-disciplinary group of experts with broad experience in all phases of drug discovery (target identification and early preclinical studies) and development (preclinical toxicology studies and clinical trials) including registration (the Regulatory approval for the drug).
+The TREAT-NMD Advisory Committee for Therapeutics (TACT) is a multi-disciplinary group of experts with broad experience in all phases of drug discovery (target identification and early non-clinical studies) and development (preclinical toxicology studies and clinical trials) including registration (regulatory approval for the drug).

-The Committee’s Core group consists of 11 members who meet bi-yearly.
-Proposal reviews and meetings include representatives from an additional pool of more than 80 experts, including patient representatives, who have a wide-range of expertise from disciplines needed to address specific issues related to the drug under discussion.
-TACT reviews drugs presented as having a clear perspective within the translational process with the long-term goal of an intended clinical trial and potential registration.
-Candidate drugs may be targeted to any form of inherited NMD.
+The committee’s Core group consists of 11 members who meet twice each year to review up to 4 applications on each occasion.
+These applications are reviewed by members of the core committee, as well as representatives from an additional pool of more than 80 expert key opinion leaders, including patient representatives, who have a wide-range of expertise from disciplines needed to address specific issues related to the therapeutic under discussion.

-Based on questions received by TACT so far, it is important to note that the conduct of a TACT review is NOT an endorsement by TACT or by TREAT-NMD that a drug has any particular status from a Regulatory or funding potential.
+Based on questions received by TACT so far, it is important to note that participation in a TACT review is NOT an endorsement by TACT or by TREAT-NMD, that a drug has any particular status in terms of regulatory or funding potential.
 The review is purely advisory and educational in its focus and does not assign any grading of the “quality” of the drug or planned programme.
 TACT is not a funding organization but provides evaluation and recommendations which might facilitate development of a review into an application to a funding organization.

 Materials submitted to TACT should include (but may not be limited to) the items below which are also listed on the TACT application form.

 - Hypothesis: what is the biological support for the drug to be considered as a therapy for NMD?